 Leadership is the art of guiding, inspiring, and influencing individuals or groups towards the achievement of a common goal.
-It involves a combination of skills, qualities, and behaviors that enable a person to rally others around a shared vision, make effective decisions, and facilitate progress.
-Leadership is not limited to hierarchical positions; it can emerge at various levels within organizations, communities, and even informal settings (Schulze & Pinkow, 2020).
+It involves a combination of skills, qualities, and behaviours that enable a person to rally others around a shared vision, make effective decisions, and facilitate progress.
+Leadership is not limited to hierarchical positions; it can emerge at various levels within organizations, communities, and even informal settings Schulze & Pinkow (2020).
 Leadership is often described as an art because it requires a deep understanding of human nature, effective communication, and the ability to navigate complex dynamics.
 At its core, leadership involves guiding individuals or groups towards a common goal.
 This guidance encompasses more than just giving orders; it involves setting a direction, providing clarity, and offering support to those who are working towards that goal.
-A leader's role is to inspire and ignite a sense of purpose, helping individuals see the value and significance of their contributions within the larger context and eventually achieving sustainability of the developmental targets/objectives.
+A leader's role is to inspire and ignite a sense of purpose, helping individuals see the value and significance of their contributions within the larger context.